 GeneCards Summary for ATP6V1G3 Gene

 ATP6V1G3 (ATPase H+ Transporting V1 Subunit G3) is a Protein Coding gene.
-Diseases associated with ATP6V1G3 include chromophobe adenocarcinoma.
-Among its related pathways are Insulin receptor recycling and Metabolism.
+Diseases associated with ATP6V1G3 include Chromophobe Adenocarcinoma.
+Among its related pathways are Synaptic vesicle cycle and Immune System.
 GO annotations related to this gene include ATPase binding and hydrogen-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1G2.

 UniProtKB/Swiss-Prot for ATP6V1G3 Gene

 Catalytic subunit of the peripheral V1 complex of vacuolar ATPase (V-ATPase).
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.